-BREXIT UPDATE JANUARY 2024
+BREXIT UPDATE September 2024

 The final version of the Border Target Operating Model (BTOM) has been published by the Government.
 The model sets out the Government’s plan to realise its ambition of the 2025 Border Strategy.
 The processes in BTOM will apply to live animals, germinal products, animal products, plants and plant products from all countries into Great Britain.
 There will be three Risk Categories; High, Medium and Low Risk with different level of documentation required and controls levied based on a Global Risk-based approach.